Student Guide to Getting Good Advising

 - If this is your first appointment, bring a copy of your high school transcript and placement scores.

-- Check out the UAA course catalog to familiarize yourself with your program requirements.
+- Check out the UAA course catalog and Degree Works to familiarize yourself with your program requirements.

 - Look over the Academic Dates and Deadlines Calendar and be aware of add/drop and withdrawal deadlines for the upcoming semester.

 - Be at a computer with an Internet connection if your appointment is on the phone or over Zoom so you can look at your program information in the catalog or Degree Works (in your UAOnline account) during the discussion of placement and what courses to take.

 - Ask for written documentation of the specific course numbers and titles you need to